Mjbarber/emoRead/README.md

 Additional files:

 - NRC-Emotion-Lexicon-Wordlevel-v0.92.txt.
-The EmoLex used in this project to label words wit emotions.
+The EmoLex used in this project to label words according to their emotions.
 Downloaded from http://sentiment.nrc.ca/lexicons-for-research/

 - eng_stop-wods.txt.
 List of English stop words.
 Taken from https://gist.github.com/sebleier/554280